tristantanjh/WebDevBootcamp2023/README.md

 Check out the application [here](https://tristantanjh.github.io/Simon-Game/)!
 Source code and full documentation can be found [here](https://github.com/tristantanjh/Simon-Game).

+#### Wiki API
+This project is a RESTful API built with Express.js and MongoDB, providing users with access to routes for making API calls to a database resembling Wikipedia.
+It enables various operations, including retrieving articles, creating new ones, updating existing articles, and deleting articles.

+Through working on this project, I gained hands-on experience in building RESTful APIs using Express.js and integrating them with a MongoDB database.
+I learned how to create and handle routes, implement CRUD operations, and ensure data persistence.
+This project deepened my understanding of backend development, API design principles, and working with databases.

+Source code and full documentation can be found [here](https://github.com/tristantanjh/Wiki-API).

 #### Secrets
 The Secrets authentication app provides a secure platform for users to register, login, and share secrets anonymously.
 By building this app, I acquired essential knowledge in authentication mechanisms, including password hashing, encryption, and user session management.